JocimaraCS/JocimaraCS/README.md

    <br>

-- 🎓 Bachelor's in Chemistry with a postgraduated in electrochemical biosensors
+- 🎓 Bachelor's in Chemistry with a postgraduate in electrochemical biosensors

 - 📋 knowledge in Python and JavaScript